allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 using the carrier mobility $`\mu`$, the temperature $`T`$ and the time step $`t`$.
 The propagation stops when the set of charges reaches any surface of the sensor.

-The charge carrier life time can be simulated using the doping concentration of the sensor.
+The charge carrier lifetime can be simulated using the doping concentration of the sensor.
 The recombination model is selected via the `recombination_model` parameter, the default value `none` is equivalent to not simulating finite lite times.
 This feature can only enabled if a doping profile has been loaded for the respective detector using the DopingProfileReader module.
 In each step, the doping-dependent charge carrier lifetime is determined, from which a survival probability is calculated.
 The survival probability is calculated at each step of the propagation by drawing a random number from an uniform distribution with $`0 \leq r \leq 1`$ and comparing it to the expression $`dt/\tau`$, where $`dt`$ is the time step of the last charge carrier movement.